-The deadline for SBCs/Benefit Summaries and EOCs will be provided by the Plan Management team via a "Carrier Blast" once finalized.
+The deadline for SBCs/Benefit Summaries and EOCs will be announced in Carrier Blast 2023.0001.

 IX.
 Carrier Submission Process for Qualified Health Plans

 There are two categories of forms that health carriers must complete: (1) plan rate and form filings and (2) carrier certification.
 DISB and HBX will collaboratively review forms and rates to ensure that QHPs meet District and federal exchange standards for rates and benefits.
 DISB and HBX will also collaboratively review health carrier certification submissions on behalf of DC Health Link.